History of ITV: 1979 dispute

 ITV suffered an eleven-week industrial dispute in 1979, leading to the subsequent shutdown of almost all ITV broadcasts and productions.
 It began at London's Thames Television when electricians, who were EETPU members, refused to accept what they considered to be a derisory pay increase.
 The management attempted to operate a normal service, but other transmission staff, who were ACTT members, refused to co-operate, pointing out that equipment and wiring turned on by non-EETPU members could be potentially dangerous.
 Thames management interpreted this as a walkout.
 When Thames' management consequently ordered the striking staff to "return or else", the broadcasting union, the ACTT, instructed members at thirteen other ITV stations to walk out in solidarity.
 The only company unaffected was Channel Television, as the unions recognised that industrial action there could lead to the station's closure, as its small audience made it vulnerable to any loss of advertising revenue.

-ITV viewers encountered blank television screens on the morning of 10 August 1979, and were left without any programmes.
-Later on, an apology caption would broadcast in 14 of the 15 ITV regions.
+ITV viewers, apart from in the Channel Islands, encountered blank television screens on the morning of 10 August 1979, and were left without any programmes until, later on in the strike, a specially made apology caption generated by the IBA would broadcast in 14 of the 15 ITV regions:

+although for a time it was amended to include an appeal on behalf of the West Yorkshire Police in their hunt for the Yorkshire Ripper.
+The only other content broadcast outside of the Channel Television region was the IBA's Engineering Announcements.

 Strangely, the caption achieved ratings of around one million, from TV sets left on in the hope that the strike would end.

 Only one ITV company broadcast anything during this time, that being Channel Television, who broadcast a time-restricted service of local programming, films and imported television series (on film, as Channel had no videotape facilities at the time).
 An example of the emergency schedule offered by Channel Television during the strike can be seen here below, with the schedule for Thursday 6 September 1979: